Photonios/kpweb/README.md

   Optionally, whether kpweb is served over HTTPS and cookies should be set as "secure".

+- `KPWEB_SESSION_LIFETIME_SECONDS`

+  Optionally, the amount of seconds that a session should stay active.
+Default: `900`.

 - `KPWEB_SESSION_ID_COOKIE_NAME`

   Optionally, the name of the cookie that stores the session ID.
 Default: `kpweb_session_id`.